 Our online DBT Skills group is a special style of group therapy that equips you with fresh approaches to dealing with life’s challenges, big and small.
 This once-a-week group provides you with the tools to improve how you manage struggles that previously felt insurmountable.

 This virtual, open group draws from the theoretical framework originally developed by the creator of DBT, Marsha Linehan.
-Our licensed group therapist, Monica Amorosi, provides members with a wide variety of effective coping skills and helps you apply understanding to your current challenges.
+The group is co-led by Clarity therapists who specialize in DBT, Monica Amorosi, and Jen Oddo.
+As a member of this virtual DBT skills group, you can expect to learn a variety of effective coping skills and apply understanding to your current challenges.
 The coping skills and interventions learned come directly from the four core concepts of DBT.

 To develop a deeper understanding, you can expect to participate in homework exercises, group discussions, and writing exercises.

 Each week, group content will cover one of the four primary areas of skill development:

 Interpersonal Effectiveness- improve relationships, communication, and conflict management

 Mindfulness– learn to be present and more engaged in life while accepting yourself without judgment

 Emotion Regulation– recognize and express feelings in healthier ways while feeling greater control over your emotions

 Distress Tolerance- manage crisis and extreme experiences of stress through the use of coping skills

 You’ll have the chance to practice coping skills you learn in sessions outside of the group, with the help of guided take-home assignments.